July 2023

 5th

-I noticed a hundred or so sheep penned, with four cars parked outside a busy barn; I wondered if they were either these ewes were being sheered, or that they were being separated from their lambs.
-The mile or so walk was hard on my feet, I desired to walk further towards the Craik, but foot and ankle pain did not permit.
-To the farmhouse gate Charlie returned from work, noticing a sick Zwartble ewe.
-He brought down the ewe from her feet whilst I filled 3 mm of dark coloured antibiotic into a syringe; it pains me to witness the flock unwell.
-In the evening I found my new bathroom scales, purchased from Amazon, had arrived at my doorstep.
-I weighed myself in at 103 kg; then did a BMI calculation which stated I need to lose 30 kg+, a third of my body weight, because I am obese.
-I must have been heavier because I have lost some weight over the last fortnight; scary to know the BMI calculator suggested a visit to the doctors because I am now at risk of type 2 diabetes.
-Declining mental health, and not exercising enough, is to blame; I don't often over eat.
-I am determined to make the move to a more active lifestyle, starting today!
-Charlie came with winding clock keys and attempted, for two hours, to start my new pendulum clock.
-He found a key that almost fit and began to wind both the chimes and the hands.
-The clock is very simple, no fancy wood carvings, but the sound of the tick-tock and the striking chimes are endearing.
+I observed approximately one hundred sheep confined in pens, with four vehicles parked outside a bustling barn.
+I was uncertain whether the ewes were being sheared or if they were being separated from their lambs.
+The mile or so was difficult for me to walk, and although I wanted to go farther toward the Craik, I was unable to do so due to foot and ankle pain.
+Charlie observed a sick Zwartble ewe at the farmhouse gate upon his return from work.
+He brought down the ewe from her feet whilst I filled 3 mm of dark-coloured antibiotic into a syringe; it pains me to witness the flock unwell.
+That evening, I came home to find that my new bathroom scales, which I had bought on Amazon, had already been delivered.
+I weighed 103 kg and completed a BMI calculation, which indicated that I am obese and require a weight loss of 30 kg or more, which is equivalent to one-third of my body weight.
+I must have been heavier, as I have lost some weight over the past fortnight.
+It is concerning to learn that the BMI calculator recommended that I consult a physician, as I am now at risk of developing type 2 diabetes.
+The cause is poor mental health and insufficient exercise; I don't frequently overeat.
+I am determined to start living a more active life today!
+When Charlie came over with clock keys, he tried for two hours to start my new pendulum clock.
+Found a key that nearly fit and commenced winding both the chimes and the hands.
+The clock is uncomplicated, lacking any elaborate wood carvings; however, the melodious chimes and tick-toking sound are delightful.

 4th

-Those who mocked Jesus put a reed in His hand as a mock staff to make fun of His “Kingship.”
-After mocking Him, they took the reed back into their own hands and began to strike Jesus on the head with it.
+The individuals who ridiculed Jesus placed a reed in His hand as a mock staff to mock His "Kingship."
+Then, after making fun of Him, they picked up the reed again and hit Jesus on the head with it.

-After picking up our friend in Hawick we travelled to Selkirk and visited Halliwell's House museum; was free entry.
+After picking up our friend in Hawick, we went to Selkirk and went to the Halliwell's House museum, which was free to enter.

 2nd